 MG: How many people would need to like your work for you to feel what you do is worthwhile?

 SM: It takes one person to love and understand my work.
 The interpretation is part of the work.
 That is what they take home at the end of the day.

 MG: You say you like to work with symbols and signs because they are universal and freely open to different interpretations.
 What is your favourite symbol?
-SM: +/-
+SM: \pm of youth culture, it is their voice.

 MG: There is a graffiti sensibility in your work.
 What is your relationship to this art form?

 SM: I love good graffiti.
 Graffiti is the trace of human interaction with the environment.
-It is especially part of youth culture, it is their voice.
+It is especially part

 MG: What about texture appeals to you so much?

 SM: Texture appeals to various senses.
 It's not just visual pleasure.
 One is tempted to touch.
 I enjoy wall textures, the marks made on them by man and nature.

-MG: What music do you listen to when you are working?
-SM: Abstract music with no lyrics.
+\mathbf{MG} : What music do you listen to when you are working? \mathbf{SM} : Abstract music with no lyrics.
 It leaves a lot to the imagination.

 MG: If your art had to be accompanied by a soundtrack, what would it be?

 SM: Music from the movie August Rush.